 We invite proposals from scholars both within and outside the field of project management, and/or its sub-fields, whose themes and perspectives have direct application to some aspect of the project management body of knowledge or its practice.

-While this is an open call for research in the field of project management, special consideration will be given to proposals that address the following topics:
+While this is an open call for research in the field of project management, special consideration will be given to proposals that address Diversity, Equity, and Inclusion (DE&I) and Sustainability topics:

 Research proposals submitted for consideration must: